How Writer’s Block Sneaks Up on You While Working on Your Dissertation

 You can even write about why it is so hard to write.
 After a few pages of free writing, you will discover ideas you did not even know you had.

 Remember that in order to overcome writer’s block, you will need to acquire new habits.
-In general establishing a new habit (such as writing before email) takes 3-4 weeks, so developing a new writing process will be a gradual process.
+In general, establishing a new habit takes 3-4 weeks, so developing a new writing process will be a gradual process.